 Some lift chairs come with extra features such as removable armrests, heat and massage, arm covers, etc. Review any extra features available and whether or not they are required for the individual using the lift chair.

-Using assistive devices such as a lift chair can increase the ease of chair transfers for both the users and the caregivers.
+Using assistive devices such as a lift chair can increase the ease of chair transfers for both the user and the caregiver(s).

 Depending on the functional needs of the individual, lift assist chairs can help restore independence for the individual and decrease the energy required for chair transfers.
 They may also reduce the amount of assistance required by the caregiver.